Monistat® Safety Guide

 The risk in each individual is variable.
 You should follow the instructions on the package and consult a healthcare professional before using both products together.*

-*If you are using MONISTAT® 1 Simple Therapy™ tioconazole ointment, you do not need to see a healthcare professional about potential interactions with the prescription warfarin because such interactions are not expected.
+*If you are using MONISTAT® 1-Day Treatment Prefilled Tioconazole Ointment, you do not need to see a healthcare professional about potential interactions with the prescription warfarin because such interactions are not expected.

 Does the "Interaction with warfarin" warning appear on all MONISTAT® products?